clr-works/torch-export-research/README.md

 ```

 ### **Injecting Random Weights Dynamically**
 This script exports a model, injects random weights, and runs inference.
-The paths and parameters are managed using `config.json`.
+The paths are managed using `config.json`.

 ---